jeremyraby/nickPowersTikTok/README.md

 - Do states with higher violent crime rates have more drug overdoses?
   - Surpised to find no correlation (r = 0.02)
+  - Data from CDC and records drug od mortalities